smartanthill/smartanthill2_0/docs/design-documents/smartanthill-plugins.rst

   ZEPTO_UNWIND(-1); //returns '-1' in case of exception unwinding

 ZEPTO_UNWIND MUST be issued after each function call (except for those function calls which are known not to throw any exceptions) for all valid SmartAnthill Plugins.

+Exception Codes
+'''''''''''''''

+Some Exception Codes are reserved for SmartAnthill.
+To avoid collisions, user exception codes MUST start from ZEPTO_USER_EXCEPTION.

+ZEPTO_ASSERT
+''''''''''''

+ZEPTO_ASSERT is a way to have trackable assertions in plugin code.
+ZEPTO_ASSERT(condition) effectively causes ZEPTO_THROW(1) if condition fails.
+ZEPTO_ASSERT() SHOULD be used instead of usual C assert() calls.

 Data Types
 ^^^^^^^^^^